chadlupkes/livingcivilization/README.md

 - <a href="physics">Physics</a> as the rules
 - <a href="chemistry">Chemistry</a> as the gateway to complexity

-Our Evolution has taken us from the simple to the complex, and has opened the door to the Abstractions that make civilization possible.
+Our <a href="evolution">Evolution</a> has taken us from the simple to the complex, and has opened the door to the Abstractions that make civilization possible.
 Those abstractions are the pillars of the Metaverse, a universal framework of systems that underpins civilization:

 - Capital, systems of measurement, value and allocation
 - Information, systems of gathering, verifying and sharing knowledge